harshamarupudi56/PyBDC/Doc/methods.rst

 * Sechopoulos 49 kVp Any Spectra (Sechopoulos Koning BCT)

-* Sarno Any Specturm
+* Sarno Any Spectrum

 * Hernandez Any Spectrum (Hernandez Heterogeneous BCT)

 The Sarno Koning BCT method utilizes the Koning BCT apparatus which houses a 49 kVp W-anode with 1.40 mm Al. Other values are included because of possible variations in Al filter length.
 Sarno Any Spectrum on the other hand makes use of an incident X-ray spectrum input by the user.
-The Sarno model represents the breast as a cylinder with a homogoneous mixture of glandular and adipose tisssue.
-Additonally the model assumes a 1.45 mm thick skin layer and a radiation source placed 650 mm from the isocenter.
+The Sarno model represents the breast as a cylinder with a homogeneous  mixture of glandular and adipose tissue.
+Additionally, the model assumes a 1.45 mm thick skin layer and a radiation source placed 650 mm from the isocenter.

 Sechopolous method also uses the Koning BCT apparatus.
 However, the method uses a single HVL value of 1.32 mm Al and models the breast as a semi-ellipsoid with a homogeneous mixture of adipose and glandular tissue.